Your Continuing Eligibility

 - Not expected, we’ll normally review your medical condition about every 7 years.

-What Can Cause Benefits to Stop?
+What Can Cause Benefits to Be Suspended or Stop?

 - If we decide that your medical condition has improved and you no longer have a disability.